-Days to maturity indicates the average number of days from transplanting until the first mature fruits are ready to harvest.
-Though days to maturity can vary based on environmental factors, most varieties fit into the following designations:
+Days to maturity indicates the average number of days from transplanting until the first mature fruits are available for harvesting.
+Though days to maturity can vary based on environmental conditions, most varieties fit into the following designations:

 Early - 55 to 65 days after transplanting.
 Mid-season - 65 to 80 days after transplanting.